cora59/Hotel_DashBoard/README.md

 ## Data Analysis project pipeline
  ----
-a) Build a Database
+* Build a Database
-b) Develop the SQL Query
+* Develop the SQL Query
-c) connect Power Bi to the Database
+* connect Power Bi to the Database
-d) Visualize
+* Visualize
-e) Summarize findings
+* Summarize findings

 ## Skills used in the project
  MySQL server management studio, Powerbi